05 August 2019

 Daily,…as I drive past Paradise Palms, I am between sad and angry and just unable to comprehend how a man could plan to destroy this Iconic Country Club Venue.
 He shows absolutely no concern for the resulting consequences should his plan succeed.
 This latest “Halpin Dream” will not only destroy the dreams and current Life Style of so many people in our community (not only Golfers), but extends on to having a catastrophic effect on the Cairns Business Community as well.
 Which includes the Future of Tourism in our region.
 Not to mention the severe loss of property values in the Northern Beaches and the obvious disruption to the many species of native wild life which inhabit the area.

-This plan to rezone for residential purpose is solely motivated by Developer Greed and must be stopped.
+This plan to rezone for residential purpose is solely motivated by Developer ambition and must be stopped.
 If not by sensible intervention, then by The Power of the People.

 Since acquisition, the Current owners have shown a total lack of desire to operate this venue as a profitable enterprise.
 It has been with frustration and dismay that Users and Locals have had to sit back, watch, and tolerate the slow demise of Club and Family Memberships.
 Quality Restaurant and Bar service once provided have dwindled to an embarrassingly low level with many a tourist questioning why….What is going on ?

 All Member’s suggestions to assist the failing management to help create a more profitable and viable solution to Mr Halpin’s “So Called” money crisis have been very quickly rejected and dismissed by Mr. Halpin.
 Who in fact at meetings reminded us on several occasions that he was a “Business Man” and not interested in running a golf club or listening to ways to make the club more viable.
 Quite a few members found themselves walking out of his meetings to avoid angry confrontation.
-How can we believe this latest dream of Mr.Halpin’s. …How can we accept his sincerity… This Developer has demonstrated to us all, his incompetence and his inability to complete major projects.
-This is evidenced by the current unfinished disasters now laying in a “DISGUSTING STATE OF NEGLECT” both on P/Palms & land adjacent to the Paradise Palms Property….
+How can we believe this latest dream of Mr.Halpin’s. …How can we accept his sincerity… This Developer has demonstrated to us all his inability to complete major projects.
+This is evidenced by the current unfinished disasters now laying in a “DISGUSTING STATE OF NEGLECT”

-And now this financially strapped developer has come up with a New Plan to spend Many More Millions of Dollars on his next venture!
+And now this developer has come up with a New Plan to spend Many More Millions of Dollars on his next venture!

 (I think we have all heard this song before) BUT….He has indicated it is all for the benefit of the people…